 THE DIARIES OF PAUL K LYONS - 1992

-During my trip to Portugal with Adam, I kept a holiday diary (No. 47) - this was the first time I had reverted to hand writing a diary since the switch to typing diary entires straight into a oomputer, in autumn 1989.
+During my trip to Portugal with Adam, I kept a holiday diary (Diary 47 - not transcribed) - this was the first time I had reverted to hand writing a diary since the switch (in late 1989) to typing diary entries straight into a computer.
 It is the earliest diary - chronologically speaking - that I have not transcribed to the computer, and its contents are thus absent from this net-published edition of my diaries.
+(Diaries 46, 48)

 Paul K. Lyons (January 2016)